sanshar/Dice/README.md

   If your system has limited memory or slow processing power, you may wish to comment out the tests for Mn(salen) in the runTests.sh script because they require a large amount of processing power and memory.

-#Citing DICE
-#-----------
-#
-#This paper should be cited for calculations performed using the DICE software: #paper
-#